-Lightweight porous materials such as polyurethane foams, mineral wools, fibrous foams and lightweight glass are extensively used as noise control materials in many applications.
-The performance of porous media depends on microscopic structure which controls macroscopic material properties.
-The macroscopic physical material properties together with geometric properties and boundary conditions determine the acoustical performance.
-The relationship between the material, geometric properties and acoustical performance is governed by modified Biot's theory.
+Lightweight porous materials such as polyurethane foams, mineral wool, fibrous foams, and lightweight glass are commonly used in noise control applications.
+The effectiveness of porous media is influenced by their microscopic structure, which affects the macroscopic material properties.
+These macroscopic material properties, along with geometric properties and boundary conditions, determine the acoustic performance.
+The relationship between material properties, geometric properties, and acoustic performance is described by modified Biot's theory.

 .